florent37/PicassoPalette/README.md

 .use(PicassoPalette.Profile.MUTED_DARK)
 ```

-**Each time you call "use" the next modification will use this Palette**
+**Each time you call "use" the next modification will follow this Profile**

 ```java
 .use(PicassoPalette.Profile.MUTED_DARK)